online casinos

 Due to the low costs of running an online casino and the competitive nature of the industry, the vast majority of casinos are prepared to put their money towards casino promotions to sign up new customers.
 The typical sign up bonus is a £50 match (i.e. deposit £50 get another £50).
 To keep existing customers happy, some casinos also run monthly match bonuses of around £25, reward point schemes and competitions.

 Of course there is no such thing as free money and there are always strings attached to casino promotions.
-Typically you should expect to meet a gambling quota of 30x the bonus before you can cash in their money (normally worded as 15x the deposit + bonus amount).
+Typically you should expect to meet a gambling quota of 30x the bonus before you can cash in their money (often worded as 15x the deposit + bonus amount).
 Read more on bonus terms

 Some of the best offers are 'Risk Free' bonuses, where the customer can gamble with the casino's bonus money and have the option of leaving before they risk their own (determined by the casino's terms & conditions).